 You don’t have to wait to get to hospital to appreciate the benefits of the great outdoors.
 Numerous studies have found that one of the best ways to help you deal with stress, mental health issues and fatigue may be as simple as welcoming some greenery into your life.
-The benefits speak for themselves: reduced stress, improved attention and focus, restored mental alertness, increased longevity and a general improvement in health and wellbeing.[i]
+The benefits speak for themselves: reduced stress, improved attention and focus, restored mental alertness, increased longevity and a general improvement in health and wellness.[i]

 With the worldwide health pandemic we are currently facing we’re spending more time than ever in our homes, and away from our usual favourite outdoor areas and places to visit.
 Thankfully, even just a few additions of greenery in your bedroom, home office or living room can make a big difference to your state of mind and overall health.

 If you do have time on your hands and some available space, why not take this opportunity to create your personal biophilia oasis?
 Interact with your green area at least once a day – watering, weeding or just enjoying the rustle of the leaves and colours of the flowers can be enough to help you reap the benefits of biophilia.

 A kitchen garden can be a great way to plant some herbs which you can then use for cooking.

 You don’t need anything fancy to begin – plant seeds in empty yoghurt containers and place near well-ventilated, sunny areas.

 Don’t forget that you can use the seeds of some veg to grow an edible garden – keep your capsicum, tomato and avocado seeds and plant them in pots